jhui/jhui.github.io/_posts/2017-03-12-TensorBoard-visualize-your-learning.markdown

 	tf.summary.scalar('stddev', stddev)
         tf.summary.histogram('histogram', var)
 ```
-Which create the following data hierarchy and can be browse with the TensorBoard later:
+Which create the following data hierarchy and can be browsed with the TensorBoard later:
 <div class="imgcap">
 <img src="/assets/tensorboard/name_space.png" style="border:none; width:70%;">
 </div>

-#### Implementation
+#### Implement TensorBoard
 To add & view data summaries to the TensorBoard.
 We need to:
 1. Define all the summary information to be logged.
 2. Add summary information to the writer to flush it out to a log file.
 3. View the data in the TensorBoard.

 ### Define summary information
-Number can be added to the TensorBoard with *tf_summary.scalar* and array with tf.summary.histogram
+Number can be added to the TensorBoard with *tf_summary.scalar* and array with *tf.summary.histogram*
 ```python
 with tf.name_scope('CNN1'):
     with tf.name_scope('W'):